 CBT is all about what drives us, how we think and changing our beliefs.
 If we struggle to do something, CBT can help us understand why we are having problems, then find ways of dealing them more effectively.

-Rosemary came to me because her doctor had warned her she was pre-diabetic, her blood pressure and cholesterol were high and she desperately needed help stick to a diet.
+Rosemary came to me because her doctor had warned her she was pre-diabetic.
+Blood pressure and cholesterol were high and she desperately needed help stick to a diet.
 She was in her late 60s but was very active, and didn’t look overweight – Anyone who follows Dr Michael Mosley knows that he found out he was pre-diabetic despite looking slim – the fat is held around the main organs of the body.

-She was also struggling with the waste food idea – drummed into her by her mother during post-war austerity – which meant she couldn’t throw any food away, it had to be eaten.
-So when she held dinner parties and there was a lot left over she’d find herself overeating.
+Struggling with the waste food idea meant she couldn’t throw any food away, it had to be eaten.
+Her mother had drummed this into her during post-war austerity.
+Consequently, when she held dinner parties there was a lot of food left over which she ate.

 Over the course of the next 6 weeks, she was able to reduce most of the unhealthy food and introduce more vegetables into her diet.
 She used to make a large box of salad on a Monday and add to it as the week went on, so each salad was slightly different, so she didn’t get bored.

-She still struggled though when she went out to see friends for lunch, they would dish up wonderful desserts and she was too embarrassed to say no. I explained to her that this wasn’t a diet fad, she was about to develop a very serious disease that could cause serious complications.
+Rosemary still struggled, though when she went out to see friends for lunch, they would dish up wonderful desserts and she was too embarrassed to say no. I explained to her that this wasn’t a diet fad, she was about to develop a very serious disease that could cause serious complications.
 I suggested she explain this to all her friends – they would understand.
-It worked, she came back 2 weeks later having dinned out at least 3 times and each time her friends had provided her with a sugar-free alternative.
+It worked.
+She came back 2 weeks later having dinned out at least 3 times and each time her friends had provided her with a sugar-free alternative.